Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Performance Improvement Using Gibbs Sampling

-We consider two BSs placed along a line (say, the $x$~axis).
-The regions covered by BS~$1$ and BS~$2$ are $[0,6]$ and $[1,10]$ respectively (note that our theory allows the cells to be asymmetric around the BSs).
-There are two contents $\mathcal{M}=\{1,2\}$ with popularities $0.55$ and $0.45$ respectively.
-Each BS can store at most one content (i.e., $K=1$).
-Content requests are being generated over the region $[0,10]$ according to a time and space homogeneous Poisson point process with intensity $\frac{1}{10}$ requests per unit time per unit length, and any new request can be for content~$1$ and content~$2$ with probabilities $0.55$ and $0.45$, respectively.
-The cache hit rate over the region $[0,10]$ is $0.55$ per unit time if the most popular content is placed in both BSs.
-The cache hit rate is maximized if BS~$1$ contains content~$2$ and BS~$2$ contains content~$1$, and the cache hit rate is $\frac{1 \times 0.45 + 5 \times 1 + 4 \times 0.55}{10}=0.765$ hits per unit time in this case.
+We consider six BSs placed inside the unit square bounded by the lines $x=0,x=1,y=0,y=1$ on the $xy$ plane.
+There are four contents $\mathcal{M}=\{1,2,3,4\}$ with popularity vector $(0.3,0.25,0.24,0.21)$.
+Each BS can store at most two contents (i.e., $K=2$).
+Content requests are being generated over the unit square according to a time and space homogeneous Poisson point process with intensity $1$ requests per unit time per unit area.